Online, Virtual and Classroom Courses

 Step 3: Identify Who Might be Harmed

-Example: Think outside the box.
-Do you have visitors in the work area?
-Cleaners?
-Maintenance workers?
-The public?
 If so, they should be noted down here too.

-Step 4: How Might People be Harmed?
+Step 4: Describe How People Might Be Harmed

-This includes injury and ill health.
+This includes injury and ill health risks.
 We often think of the immediate effects of hazards in terms of injuries.
 But it would be best if you also considered whether there are any long term ill-health effects associated with the hazard.
 Clearly state what any injury or ill-health effects are in this section.

 Step 5: Evaluate Existing Risk Control Measures